 Information posted on IBKR Traders’ Insight that is provided by third-parties and not by Interactive Brokers does NOT constitute a recommendation by Interactive Brokers that you should contract for the services of that third party.
 Third-party participants who contribute to IBKR Traders’ Insight are independent of Interactive Brokers and Interactive Brokers does not make any representations or warranties concerning the services offered, their past or future performance, or the accuracy of the information provided by the third party.
 Past performance is no guarantee of future results.

-This material is from Interactive Advisors and is being posted with permission from Interactive Advisors.
+This material is from Interactive Advisors, an affiliate of Interactive Brokers LLC, and is being posted with permission from Interactive Advisors.
 The views expressed in this material are solely those of the author and/or Interactive Advisors and IBKR is not endorsing or recommending any investment or trading discussed in the material.
 This material is not and should not be construed as an offer to sell or the solicitation of an offer to buy any security.
 To the extent that this material discusses general market activity, industry or sector trends or other broad based economic or political conditions, it should not be construed as research or investment advice.
 To the extent that it includes references to specific securities, commodities, currencies, or other instruments, those references do not constitute a recommendation to buy, sell or hold such security.
 This material does not and is not intended to take into account the particular financial conditions, investment objectives or requirements of individual customers.
 Before acting on this material, you should consider whether it is suitable for your particular circumstances and, as necessary, seek professional advice.

 There is a substantial risk of loss in foreign exchange trading.
 The settlement date of foreign exchange trades can vary due to time zone differences and bank holidays.
 When trading across foreign exchange markets, this may necessitate borrowing funds to settle foreign exchange trades.
 The interest rate on borrowed funds must be considered when computing the cost of trades across multiple markets.